 – ALL countries of origin

 Trinity Reformed Church is a Reformed Church in America (RCA) congregation rooted in the middle of the West Grand neighborhood of Grand Rapids.
 West Grand is a vibrant medley of students from nearby colleges, long-time Westsiders, immigrants from across the globe, and exciting new local businesses joining beloved old ones.
 Trinity is committed to being a part of this dynamic neighborhood, which continues to grow in diversity.

 The people of Trinity are formed by God’s call to love our neighbor.
 Trinity is mindful that our neighbors are all around the world; so, Trinity partners with the Al Amana Centre in Oman and Re-member on the Pine Ridge Indian Reservation.
-Trinity’s remains especially committed to our immediate neighbors: through a free meal each Thursday evening called Community Kitchen, by housing the NW ACCESS food pantry, in hosting a Narcotics Anonymous group, in offering a weekly yoga class, and by supporting a Beer & Hymns gathering once a month.
+Trinity’s remains especially committed to our immediate neighbors by housing the NW ACCESS food pantry, in hosting a Narcotics Anonymous group, and through our work with West Michigan Community Organizing.